 Prepare for Some Detours on the Road to Success

 This balancing act will be a challenge demanding skillful leadership and intentional change management across the institution.
-However, despite the difficulties in the journey, the goals you are working toward—serving your students and strengthening your institution—are worth it.
+Despite the difficulties in the journey, the goals you are working toward—serving your students and strengthening your institution—are worth it.

-Each person on your campus…will likely find some aspect of your analytics transformation jarring.
+Each person at your institution…will likely find some aspect of your analytics transformation jarring.
 Expectations must be managed.

 Invest What You Can